 Instructions delivered under Professional Client Access are accepted, unless otherwise agreed, on the basis of the General Terms and Conditions of Business (which are those agreed between the Commercial Bar Association and the City of London Law Society) a copy of which can be downloaded here.

 Organisations and individuals may obtain a licence to instruct barristers directly, either on their own affairs or on behalf of their clients, via the Bar Council’s Licensed Access Scheme.
-Instructions delivered under Licensed Access are accepted, unless otherwise agreed, on the basis of Chambers’ default contractual terms.
+Instructions delivered under Licensed Access are accepted, unless otherwise agreed, on the basis of Licensed Access Client Terms of Engagement .

 Licensed Access work is also governed by the Bar Council’s Licensed Access Terms of Work.